rabbitmq/cluster-operator/docs/proposals/20200408-tls-support-amqp.md

 #### KSM
 - `plans` are too high level an abstraction to expect users to provide certificate details.
 We should consider how an operator would be configured and deployed with the ability to inject certificates for all the TLS-enabled RabbitMQ brokers.
 - This proposal make cert-manager a dependency for KSM deployed RabbitMQ for K8s.
-A plan with `tls: true` will deploy a cert-manager CertificateRequest with the RabbitMQCluster.
-The changes implemented at the operator will then ensure that the deployed RabbitMQCluster has the mounted certs.
+A plan with `tls: true` will deploy a cert-manager CertificateRequest with the Cluster.
+The changes implemented at the operator will then ensure that the deployed Cluster has the mounted certs.
   - However, cert-manager is expects cluster-wide privileges. cert-manager also requires [Issuers](https://cert-manager.io/docs/concepts/issuer/) to be configured before Certificates can be issued.
 Both of these tasks seem out of scope and more general than RabbitMQ operator config.
 We are therefore assuming that cert-manager configuration will either be part of a higher-level Tanzu cluster setup or at least done ahead of Rabbit deployment.
 - bind.yaml needs to be configurable to enable ssl, specify the correct port and point to an https URI